vostersc/training/oneOnOnes.md

 ## Suggestions

 ### Potential 1:1 discussion topics:
+- What is on your mind this week?
 - Follow up on past 1:1s, problems, and goals.
 How are you progressing with the feedback you've received?
 - What problems or sub optimal situations can we fix/eliminate/minimize?
 - Career goals and direction.
 Are your tasks moving you in the right direction?
 Are you excited about any future projects or initiatives?